joadnacer/jdz_allocator/README.md

 ![image](https://i.imgur.com/MINQn7b.png)

 # Usage
-Current master is written in Zig 0.12.0-dev.3522+b88ae8dbd.
+Current master is written for Zig 0.12.0.
 The allocator can be used as follows:

 Create a build.zig.zon file like this:
 ```zig